 We Like CITES

 Precious species of wood have traditionally been used to build guitars – and for good reason.
 Wood for instruments must be dense and hard, not to mention highly resonant.
-Such species include rosewood, ebony, and other so-called native hardwood species.
+Such species include rosewood, ebony, and other native European hardwood species.

 This change is also driven by treaties to limit the international trade of endangered animal and plant species.
 Such treaties include the FLEGT (Forest Law Enforcement, Governance and Trade Action Plan) and the CITES (Convention on International Trade in Endangered Species of Wild Fauna and Flora).